leobellejoseph/BusTrakker/README.md

 # Bus Arrival Selection View
 1. Tap Bus Service button to see Bus Route.
-2. Tap favorite(star) icon to bookmark or unmark as favote.
+2. Tap favorite(star) icon to bookmark or unmark as favorite.
 3. Double Tap middle section to refresh Bus Arrival Timing.
 4. Tap ^ button to to back to Bus Service List.